moliver28/research-handbook/content/handbook/product/ux/ux-research/product-analytics-for-ux-research/_index.md

 #### Tools

-_In order of most to least relevant to UX Researchers_
+_In order of most to least relevant to UX Researchers:_

-- *Tableau* - the business intelligence analytics tool we use as a ‘frontend’ to analyze and visualize data from Snowflake and Service Ping.
+- **Tableau** - the business intelligence analytics tool we use as a ‘frontend’ to analyze and visualize data from Snowflake and Service Ping.
-- *Snowflake* - a cloud-based data warehousing platform primarily used for storing and analyzing structured data (i.e., the thing that stores the event data).
+- **Snowflake** - a cloud-based data warehousing platform primarily used for storing and analyzing structured data (i.e., the thing that stores the event data).
-- *Service Ping* - an event tracking tool GitLab built to perform event tracking on self-managed instances (i.e., the thing that tracks events on GitLab self managed).
+- **Service Ping** - an event tracking tool GitLab built to perform event tracking on self-managed instances (i.e., the thing that tracks events on GitLab self managed).
-- *Snowplow* - an open-source event tracking platform used for collecting, processing, and enriching event-level data from various sources (i.e., the thing that tracks the events on GitLab.com).
+- **Snowplow** - an open-source event tracking platform used for collecting, processing, and enriching event-level data from various sources (i.e., the thing that tracks the events on GitLab.com).

 #### Useful Links